acanbay/apricot/README.md

 <br />

-*By clicking the **binder** button above, you can use APRICOT without any installation on your computer.*
+*By clicking the **"launch binder"** button above, you can use APRICOT without any installation on your computer (Tutorials created with jupyter in the examples directory can also be run with binder).*

 _____